sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 | Tactical baton  *(light maul)* | 2 cr | 1d4 bludgeoning | 2 lbs. | Simple |
 | Vibroknife  *(light blade; sonic)* | 30 cr | 1d4 thunder | 2 lbs. | Defensive (light), dual-wielding, finesse |

-***Battle Gauntlet.*** This heavy glove is reinforced with hi-tech materials designed to protect the wearerís hands and bolster the force of their punches.
+***Battle Gauntlet.*** This heavy glove is reinforced with hi-tech materials designed to protect the wearer√≠s hands and bolster the force of their punches.
 While wearing a battle gauntlet, you can reach your hand into a hazardous area (such flames or a pool of acid) without suffering any harmful effects.
-The Narrator may rule that extended exposure to a hazard defeats the gauntletís protection, or that the gauntlet offers no protection against certain hazards.
+The Narrator may rule that extended exposure to a hazard defeats the gauntlet√≠s protection, or that the gauntlet offers no protection against certain hazards.

 ***Combat Chainsaw.*** Unlike the tools designed for industry or personal use, combat chainsaws are meant for war.
 When you make a damage roll with the weapon, if either of the dice result in a 4, you can roll an additional d4 and add the result to the total damage dealt.